joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7149931/2026/03/26/mets-carson-benge-opening-day-home-run-debut/

 **Stench of 20 Tons of Spilled Tofu Hits Missouri Town ‘Like a Brick Wall’**\
-`The truck careened into a ravine in Jerome, Mo., leaving the tofu to stew for weeks.
+`A truck careened into a ravine in Jerome, Mo., leaving the tofu to stew for weeks.
 “It was worse than a landfill on a hot July day,” said the general manager of a towing company.`\
 https://nytimes.com/2026/03/26/us/missouri-truck-tofu-i-44.html

 **How to watch Illinois vs. Houston men's basketball: Sweet 16 Time, TV, streaming**\